Black History with a focus on Caribbean American experiences, Black feminism, youth development and community organizing

 Beginning her career in youth work as a young person herself, Shauna has a deep passion for supporting and empowering youth and urban communities.
 She holds a BA in African-American Studies from the University of Massachusetts at Amherst and a MA in Gender/Cultural Studies and MS in Communication Management from Simmons College.
 Her interests include Black History with a focus on Caribbean American experiences, Black feminism, youth development and community organizing.
 She is a current doctoral student in the Cultural Studies program.

 Shauna is one of the founders of and current Communications Chair for Mason's Black Graduate Student Association (BGSA).

-Owen, J. E., Rigaud, S., & McCarron, G. (2021).
+Owen, J. E., Rigaud, S., & McCarron, G. (In Press).
 Hidden costs and commitments: Leadership, social class, and experiential learning.
 In S. Ardoin & K. Guthrie (Eds.), Leadership and Social Class.
 New Directions for Student Leadership.
 San Francisco: Jossey-Bass.

 M.A. in Gender/Cultural Studies, Simmons College

 B.A. in African-American Studies, University of Massachusetts at Amherst